blueur/any_quote/README.md

 # any_quote

-Application for getting quotes from [Wikiquote](https://www.wikiquote.org/).
+A Flutter application for getting quotes from [Wikiquote](https://www.wikiquote.org/).

 ## Build